Evaluating Resources

 Snopes

 Snopes is a well-regarded reference for sorting out myths and rumors on the Internet.
-It is a great source for identifying and debunking urban legends and similar stories in American popular culture.
-Highly recommended by our webmaster. learn more
+It is a great source for identifying and debunking urban legends and similar stories… learn more

 What is a Credible Source?
 How to Evaluate Web Resources